appyay/jen/README.md

 {% endfor %}
 ````

-See the [Jen Starter](https://github.com/appyay/jen-starter) for an example of how to implement a pagination component.
+See the [Jen Starter](https://github.com/appyay/jen-starter) for an example of how to implement a pagination component and more!